Totodore/totodore.github.io/content/serde-wrapper.md

 ## The Socket.IO Protocol Quirks

-Socket.IO is a JavaScript-centric library built over multiple transports (WebSocket, HTTP long-polling) and comes with its own protocol.
+Socket.IO comes with its own protocol.
 Under the hood, it's mostly JSON, but with some custom rules:

 * The **event name** is encoded as the **first argument** of a JSON array.
 * It supports **variadic arguments**, where any number of payloads follow the event name.